 It could be a good idea to make an appointment with a lender to run through your financial situation, so you could get a more definitive answer.
 Then, you’ll be able to start house hunting with confidence.

 To sum up

-- Generally speaking, your borrowing power is your net income, minus your expenses.
+- Generally speaking, your borrowing power is based on your net income, minus your expenses.

-- Expenses can be affected by things like the number of dependents you have, or the amount of secured and unsecured debts you have.
+- Expenses can be affected by things like the number of dependants you have, or the amount of secured and unsecured debts you have.

 - Think carefully about how much you can comfortably pay off a home loan each month, now and in the future.